On this page:

 The first meeting for newly appointed members shall be the first meeting of August.

-The Committee shall meet once a month on the last Wednesday of each month, with additional meetings to be called by the Committee Chair.
+The Committee shall meet bi-monthly on the last Wednesday of the month, with additional meetings to be called by the Committee Chair.
 The standard location for each meeting will be determined, as Committee members will be responsible for hosting a meeting at least one (1) time during the academic year.
 When necessary or desirable, the meetings deemed may be rescheduled and or held in a different location.

 A Chairperson will be selected by the VPSA and Co-Chair of the Committee will be selected by the Chairperson from amongst the regular Committee members during the May meeting as confirmed by the entire Committee and shall serve for a term of one (1) year.
 The term shall begin the first of August and conclude at the end of the June.
 During this term, the Chair shall be responsible for scheduling a meeting location, preparing the agenda for the designated meeting, designating a taker of the minutes, distributing the meeting minutes and attending the University Diversity Advocacy Council (UDAC) meetings.
 The Vice-Chair will assist the Chair in his/her duties, will lead meetings and attend UDAC meetings in the Chair's absence.